 If possible, it is best to work with your attorneys to find an amicable solution to your child’s custody schedule, work within mediation, and finally, when all other measures have failed, to pursue litigation to determine your custody arrangements.
 If you have joint physical or legal custody, both you and the other parent of your child can make decisions about what is in the best interest of your child’s physical and emotional wellbeing.
 However, in order to avoid further costly litigation, it is imperative to develop healthy communication with your ex as a means stay out of court.

 Child custody Disputes are costly.
 Not only from a financial perspective, but ultimately from the perspective of damage it causes to the people caught in its wake.
 Ultimately, there are no winners in a child custody case, only individuals left to deal with a multitude of hurt emotions.
 Taking accountability now, and learning ways to effectively communicate with the other parent of your child may be difficult, but the rewards will be worth the work as it relates to both yours and your child’s emotional health and psychological wellbeing.
 Who knows, this decision may even help your family heal in a more timely fashion, as you learn effective ways to relate to one another that are inclusive, not divisive in nature.

-If you feel stuck, the Family Advocacy Center is here to help.
+If you feel stuck, the Maples Family Law is here to help.